laurells/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c file script prints the lowercase alphabet in reverse followed by a new line.

 8-print_base16.c file script prints all the numbers of base 16 in lowercase followed by a new line.

+9-print_comb.c file script prints all possible combinations of single-digit numbers with ',' and spaces.